Feasibility Study of Curvature Effect in Flexible Antenna Arrays for 2-Dimensional Beam Alignment of 6G Wireless Systems: Flexible Antenna Design

-and $W$, $L$, $E_0(r)$, are the width and length of each patch antenna and strength of electric field associated with incident power at distance $r$ from the antenna.
+For a patch antenna array with \textit{m} rows and \textit{n} columns, depicted in Fig. \ref{REF}(a) (\textit{m}=\textit{n}=4), the electric field associated with the arbitrary antenna element located in the \textit{i}-th row and the \textit{j}-th column is calculated with respect to its local coordinate system for an observer at ($r_{ij},\theta_{ij},\phi_{ij}$) given by \cite{Book_Antenna_Warren}: which $W$, $L$, $E_0(r)$, are the width and length and strength of electric field associated with incident power at distance $r$ from the antenna.
 The exponent $l$ indicates the calculation of the field vectors with respect to the local coordinate system.
-Moreover, $\theta_{ij}$ and $\phi_{ij}$ are the angles from patch element at $ij$-th location to the target point in the $\theta$ plane and $\phi$ plane, respectively.
-It is noteworthy that $\gamma_{ij}$ and $\rho_{ij}$ are auxiliary variables defined for the brevity and conciseness of derivations and have no physical significance.

-The magnetic fields will be similar to (1) and (2) just with a scaling factor of $\eta$ which is the intrinsic air impedance \cite{Book_Antenna_Balanis}.
+Moreover, $\theta_{ij}$ and $\phi_{ij}$ are the angles from patch element at $ij$-th location to the target point in the $\theta$ plane and $\phi$ plane.
+Variables $\gamma_{ij}$ and $\rho_{ij}$ are auxiliary for simplifying the derivation.
+The magnetic fields follow a similar form with a scaling factor $\eta$ which is the intrinsic air impedance.

 The 3-D folding of the antenna array will cause variations in the exact positions and orientations of the array elements.
-These variations will alter each radiation element's contribution to the array beam, and subsequently the radiation properties.
+These variations will alter each radiation element's contribution to the array beam, and subsequently the radiation properties\cite{saeed}.
 To capture the arbitrary rotations, a change of coordinate system from spherical to cartesian, allows us to calculate basic rotation matrices $R_{x,ij}$, $R_{y,ij}$ and $R_{z,ij}$.
 Also, the total $E$ and $H$ vecotr fields in the Cartesian coordinate system can be written as

-where $x_{ij}$,$y_{ij}$, and $z_{ij}$ are the Cartesian coordinates of the target located in the spherical coordinate of ($r_{ij}$, $\theta_{ij}$, $\phi_{ij}$).
+where $x_{ij}$, $y_{ij}$, and $z_{ij}$ are the Cartesian coordinates of the target located in the spherical coordinate of ($r_{ij}$, $\theta_{ij}$, $\phi_{ij}$).

 For the $m\times n$ antenna array, the angles $\alpha_{x,ij}$, $\alpha_{y,ij}$, and $\alpha_{z,ij}$ represent the corresponding rotation of Cartesian unit vectors at the local coordinate systems when transitioning from the unfolded state to folded state.